BlueflowerMedia/kijiji/README.md

-# Kijiji Repost Headless
+# Kijiji Scheduled Reposter

-#### Post ads on Kijiji
+#### Kijiji Scheduled Reposter

 ## Setup

-- This project requires python3 with: python-requests, bs4, pyyaml
+The project requires python3 with: python-requests, bs4, pyyaml, schedule To install all dependencies, run:
-- Run `pip3 install -r requirements.txt` to install all dependencies
+`pip install -r requirements.txt` or `pip3 install -r requirements.txt`

-## Requirements

-- The program currently requires that you post at LEAST one photo
-- As per Kijiji requirements, the item description must be at least 10 characters

 ## Usage

-### Generating an ad posting file

-- Generate a posting file (item.yml) with the command `python kijiji_repost_headless build_ad` and follow the prompts
+### Using the script

+- Create a folder **ad#** i.e. ad1, ad2
-- Place all photo dependencies in the path RELATIVE to item.yml
+- Place all the photos in the folder
-- It is recommended that you create separate folders for each ad that you wish to post and include item.yml and photos in the same directory
+- Create a yml file for the ad (either using the CLI the instruction in next section or editing exiting yml file)
+- Create a schedule python file.
+Look at schedule1.py
+- Start the file with import statement `from adScheduler import *`
+- create a adSchedule class under any variable name with the following parameters
+  - ad_id: this must match folder name of the ad yml file and ad yml filename
+  - repeat: interval in minutes at which the ad is reposted
+  - delay: number of minutes delayed before the ad is started
+- i.e. for ad66 repeated every 30 minutes that will start after 30 minutes:
+`ad1 = adSchedule(ad_id=66, repeat=30, delay=30)`
+- to initiate a schedule, run the start function for each ad. i.e. `ad1.start()`
+- end the file with
+`while True:
+    schedule.run_pending()`
+- to run the script, simply run `python **nameOfTheFile**`

-### Posting and Reposting an ad
+### Creating, Posting and Reposting an ad using the CLI

+Create an ad using kijiji_repost_headless :

+`python kijiji_repost_headless build_ad`

 Post one ad (item.yml):